 The proposed methodological framework requires the specification of all the data used, their source and their vintage.
-805 This makes it possible to consider updating the models produced for a given context over time.
-This is the case, for the damage functions produced thanks to floodam.agri.
-On the other hand, this effort makes it possible This effort allows to consider the transfer by comparison of existing databases from one context to another.
+This makes it possible to consider updating the models produced for a given context over time.
+This is the case, for 590 the damage functions produced thanks to floodam.agri.
+This effort allows to consider the transfer by comparison of existing databases from one context to another.
 A difficulty persists for data that are not tracked over time, and in this case we recommend either updating the data on the basis of expert opinions, or using a discount rate whose value must be specified.

-810 5.4Anticipating the transferability to capitalise in space
+5.4 Anticipating the transferability to capitalise in space

-Although floodam.agri has not yet been transferred to other cases of study than France, we highlight that this property has been anticipated.
 Transferability needs to be anticipated right from the design stage.
 We are convinced that process-based models have generic parts that can be transposed and specified in other contexts.
 The methodological framework has proven useful to describe these aspects and their specification.
-In particular, we

-- 815 propose a reflection with experts on the basis of vegetative cycles rather than on a monthly basis as this was done by (Vozinaki et al., 2015) for the evaluation of yield losses due to flash floods in Greece.
+In particular, we propose a reflection with experts on the basis of vegetative cycles rather than on a monthly basis as this was done by (Vozinaki et al., 2015) for the evaluation of yield losses due to flash floods in Greece.
 We believe that this approach has two major advantages.
 First, discussing biophysical impacts (yield and plant material losses) and decisions to continue cultivation, with experts on this basis fits better with their cognitive approach and reduce incertainty in data collection.
-Second, it makes it possible to transfer this method to other contexts, by calibrating vegetative - 820 cycles of crops.
+Second, it makes it possible to transfer this method to other contexts, by calibrating vegetative cycles of crops.